Galva101/Sudoku-Solver/README.md

 This program is designed to solve a given sudoku using recursive calls that implement backtracking.

-Here are 3 implementations, in C, Java, and Python
+There are 3 implementations provided: C, Java, and Python.